Benny96/congreso/README.md

 ## English:

-This project consists on a prototype of a webpage for a **Scientific Congress**.
+This project consists on a prototype of a webpage of a **Scientific Congress**.

 The project was created by: <br>